supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/README.md

 # 4. Test a Model on New Images

-I have download at 8 pictures of German traffic signs from the web and use my model to predict the traffic sign type.<br>
+I have downloaded 8 pictures of German traffic signs from web and use my model to predict the traffic sign type.<br>
-Below are the images after resize.
+Below are the images after resizing.
 ![web_test_images.png](https://github.com/supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/raw/master/report_images/web_test_images.png)

-Then I predict  the sign type for each image:<br>
+Below are traffic sign type predictions for each image:<br>
 ```
 label value for test1.jpg: 1, predict value for test1.jpg: 1